spxbhuhb/zakadabar-stack/doc/cookbook/backend/Routing.md

 * under `/api/<shid>/`
 * authenticated (see [Accounts](../common/Accounts.md) for more information)

-## Add REST Routing for an Entity Type
+## Add REST Routing for a Record DTO

-To route REST requests for an entity type use the `restApi` helper function from [restApi.kt](../../../src/jvmMain/kotlin/zakadabar/stack/backend/extend/restApi.kt) in the [Module](Modules.md) file.
+To route REST requests for an entity type use the `recordRestApi` helper function from [restApi.kt](../../../src/jvmMain/kotlin/zakadabar/stack/backend/extend/restApi.kt) in the [Module](Modules.md) file.